-Sherman Woods became a recognized subdivision in the City of Port Huron in 1926 but its history goes back as far as 1808.
+Sherman Woods became a recognized subdivision in the City of Port Huron in 1926 but its history goes back much further.

 The colorful history of the Sherman family began with Loren A. Sherman, who in 1869 founded the "Daily Times" in Port Huron , predecessor of todays Times Herald.
 Loren's son Frederick sold the newspaper in 1907 and moved to California where he became editor and publisher of the Santa Barbara "Daily Independent "